MatthewHaas/reneth_gwas/README.md

 Once BWA-MEM has completed, you must index the `BAM` files before you can move on to the SNP calling step.
 Use the script [index_bams.sh](index_bams.sh) in order to accomplish this.
 You also need the file [reneth_gwas_sorted_bam_list.txt](helper_files/reneth_gwas_sorted_bam_list.txt) in order to make it work.

 ## SNP calling
+Now, we proceed to the actual SNP-calling step.
+Use the script [scythe_mpileup.sh](snp_calling/scythe_mpileup.sh) to do this.
+Like the alignment step, this will take several hours.
+One parameter to pay particular attention to is the `-q 20` option.
+This means that _the minimum mapping quality (MQ) for an alignment to be used_ is 20.
+This is a measurement of the quality of the read being mapped, not the base at the SNP.
+You can increase the stringency up to `-q 60`, although `-q 20` is acceptable It's a phred-like score and means that the minimum acceptable probability for a read being correct is 99%.
+Reads with a lower mapping quality are filtered out.
+Many (if not most) reads will have an even higher probability of being right.<br>
+**Note:** This script uses [GNU Parallel](https://www.gnu.org/software/parallel/), so make sure you cite the program in any manuscript that uses results from these data.
+You can get the citation info by running `parallel --citation`.
+(You'll need to run `module load parallel` first.)<br>
+**Note:** This took a little more than 2 days to run (2 days, 2 hours, 45 minutes, 15 seconds to be exact).